-Participants

-Sixteen adults participated in this study, and were paid \$6.
-Participants were told they would receive a \$20 bonus if they had one of the two highest accuracies to increase their motivation to do well.
+Participants.
+Sixteen adults participated in this study, and were each paid \$6.
+As motivation, participants were told that those who had one of the two highest accuracies would receive a \$20 bonus.

-Design and Procedure
+Design and Procedure.
 There were five event displays that varied in their speed profiles.
-The speed profiles of the events (asymmetric, bimodal, constant, harmonic, and stretched) were the same five forms as in Wickelgren & Bingham (2004) (Figure 3).
-The asymmetric form was generated using a van der Pol oscillator, where $\lambda$ was a positive coefficient on the nonlinear damping term.
+The speed profiles of the events (asymmetric, bimodal, constant, harmonic, and stretched) were the same five forms as in Wickelgren and Bingham (2004) (Figure 3).
+The asymmetric form was generated using a van der Pol oscillator: $\ddot{X} = -\lambda \dot{X}(X^2 - 1) - kX$ , where $\lambda$ was a positive coefficient on the non-linear damping term.
 As the value of $\lambda$ is increased, the peak speed of the event moves farther from the midpoint of the path, producing the characteristic asymmetric nature of the event.
-For each of the displays, we chose the same coefficients as used in Wickelgren & Bingham (2004).
-For the asymmetric velocity profile, $\lambda$ =1.75 and k=1.9.
+For each of the displays, we chose the same coefficients as those used in Wickelgren and Bingham.
+For the asymmetric velocity profile, $\lambda = 1.75$ and k = 1.9.

-$$\ddot{\mathbf{X}} = -\lambda \dot{\mathbf{X}} (\mathbf{X}^2 - \mathbf{I}) - \mathbf{k} \mathbf{X}$$ where c is a constant controlling the period of the event and k is the nonlinearity determining the shape variation.
-For the bimodal speed profile, c=1 and k=2.5.
-By increasing k, the circular speed profile begins to flatten and eventually begins to dip in the middle forming a bimodal profile with two peaks that occur at each end of the path.
+The bimodal speed profile was generated using the equation for a hard spring: $\ddot{X} = -c \cdot (X - k \cdot X^3)$ , where c is a constant controlling the period of the event, and k is the nonlinearity determining the shape variation.
+For the bimodal speed profile, c = 1 and k =2.5.
+By increasing k, the circular speed profile begins to flatten and eventually begins to dip in the middle, forming a bimodal profile with two peaks that occur at each end of the path.